 Where Was Barqs Root Beer Created?

 This historical structure was built around 1898 and home to Biloxi Artesian Bottling Works.
 Edward Barq, Sr began experimenting with different flavors of soft drinks and eventually created Barq's Root Beer at this site.
-A huge hit right off the bat, Barq's Root Beer went on to become the number one favorite soft drink.
+A huge hit right off the bat, Barq's Root Beer went on to become the number one favorite soft drink, above sprite, Dr Pepper, Mountain Dew, Fanta and every other soda.

 With its simple slogan, "Drink Barq's.
 It's good," this soft drink was produced at this site until 1936 and then moved to a bigger plant in Biloxi.
 By the 1950s, there were over 200 Barq plants across the United States.

-For a period of time in 1938, caffeine was banned in root beer by the federal government, so a caffeine-free formula had to be created.
+For a period of time in 1938, caffeine was banned in root beer soda by the federal government, so a caffeine-free formula had to be created.
 Eventually, the ban for caffeine-free root beer was lifted in the 1960s, allowing the original formula to be produced once again.
-To this day, Barq's Root Beer is one of the only brands that contains caffeine.
+To this day, Barq's Root Beer is one brand of root beer that contains caffeine, making it unique to other brands.
 In 1995, Barq's became part of The Coca-Cola Company with its headquarters moving to Atlanta, Georgia.

 Nowadays, you can grab a variety of Barq's products at the grocery store and fill up your favorite root beer mug.
 Barq's red creme soda, cream soda, diet root beer, or just stick with the classic root beer.
 Whatever flavor you choose, you know Barq's won't let you down.